 When the UAE held its first election in 2006 (see p.
 11 of History and Myth), women comprised less than 20% of the hand-picked electorate.
-By the next election in 2011, women made up nearly half of the 129,000 electors.
-As of 2022, women held 9 of 32 seats in the Council of Ministers and 20 seats in the 40-seat Federal National Council (FNC - see p.
-5 of Political and Social Relations).
+By

-Nearly half of the employees of the UAE's Ministry of Foreign Affairs and

-International Cooperation (MoFAIC) are women.
-This includes women ambassadors in major embassies including the UN missions in New York, the Netherlands, Brazil, Finland, and Denmark.
+Nearly half of the employees of the UAE's Ministry of Foreign Affairs and International Cooperation (MoFAIC) are women.
+This includes women ambassadors in major embassies including the UN missions in New York, the Netherlands, Brazil, Finland, and Denmark